Shippable/docs/sources/release/mutiple-components.md

 # Creating a release for a multiple services / components

 This tutorial demonstrates how to version multiple components before they are deployed to an environment.
-A component is any artifact that is deployed to an environment such as a WAR file or a docker image.
-In this tutorial, we will version two docker images, before they get deployed to an environment.
+A component is any artifact that is deployed to an environment such as a WAR file or a Docker image.
+In this tutorial, we will version two Docker images before they get deployed to an environment.

 ##Setup

-The basic setup needs a manifest job for each component that has to be versioned in the shippable.resources.yml file.
-Here we demonstrate the steps to version a node docker image and a java docker images before they are deployed to an ECS cluster using a release job.
+The basic setup requires a manifest job for each component that is to be versioned in the shippable.resources.yml file.
+Here we demonstrate the steps to version a Node Docker image and a Java Docker image before they are deployed to an Amazon ECS cluster using a release job.

-This tutorial uses docker images built by -
+This tutorial uses docker images built in the following tutorials:

-- [Node tutorial](https://github.com/devops-recipes/release-single-component) that builds a node docker image and pushes the image to Docker hub.
+- [Node tutorial](https://github.com/devops-recipes/release-single-component) that builds a Node Docker image and pushes the image to Docker Hub.
-- [Java tutorial](https://github.com/devops-recipes/ci-java-push-ecr) that builds a java war docker image and pushes the image to EC2 Container Registry.
+- [Java tutorial](https://github.com/devops-recipes/ci-java-push-ecr) that builds a Java war Docker image and pushes the image to Amazon EC2 Container Registry.

-## Basic Config
+## Basic Configuration

-- <i class="ion-ios-minus-empty"></i>Once you have completed the Setup, add a version resource in the shippable.resources.yml file.
+- Once you have completed the setup above, add a version resource to the shippable.resources.yml file.
 ```
   - name: release-version
     type: version